 Ok, Ok.
 We know.
-If it’s a non-dessert snack, why even bother?
+When it comes to Disney Snacks if it’s a non-dessert snack, why even bother?
 We’re as guilty as the next person for starting a vacation, any vacation, and immediately scoping out the area for sweet things to eat.
-Vacations, after all are about freedom.
-We’ll try cupcakes, coffee drinks, macarons, the local fudge, anything.
-So it should come as no surprise that trying out new Disney snacks is also one of our favorite parts of any Disney vacation.
-And while we can never get enough Dole Whip sometimes you just need something a little more substantial or a little less sugary.
+But the Best Disney Snacks at Disney World are often Disney non-dessert snacks.
+And they are something you’re gonna want to show up for.
+Frankly, sometimes you just need something a little more substantial or a little less sugary.
 Perhaps you’re using snacks as meals in between your other Disney dining plans.
 Maybe you’ve decided you’re not going to eat at the fancy restaurants after all and just want something to hold you over between rides.
 Whatever your reasons for scoping out snacks, we don’t judge… eating 5 times a day is good for you and helps you maintain blood sugar levels!

-Mind you, all this goes out the window if you’re at Disney during the Food and Wine Festival in the fall, because at that point, every booth has some non sugary snack in which you can indulge, no holds barred.
+This list, along with our foodie bucket list, is constantly growing.
+So we update it regularly.
 On this mini-list of non-dessert snacks we promise these have a lot less sugar than our usual favorite sweet things, so if you’re often inclined to go into a coma around 4pm… these will be sure to keep you going until The Kiss Goodnight.
+Consider these Disney World Best Snacks on your next vacation.

 Big Top Treats / Magic Kingdom